Haunted Hotels in Colorado with Spooky Stories

 Aspen

 This beautiful hotel in the heart of Colorado’s ski country is called Hotel Jerome, but it also has another, more sinister name: The Bad Luck Hotel.
 Over the decades, many guests have checked into Hotel Jerome but never checked out.
 Among them is The Water Boy, the spirit of a little boy who drowned in the hotel pool in 1936, who appears dripping wet and shivering to guests in and around room 310, where his family was staying when he died.
 There’s also Henry O’Callister, who is said to have died of a broken heart and can still be heard weeping in the halls at night.
-The ghost of a former hotel maid named Katie, who died of pneumonia in the hotel after a prank gone wrong but still shows up to work, sometimes making beds and tidying up rooms before the current—and living—hotel staff can get to them.
+The ghost of a former hotel maid named Katie, who died of pneumonia in the hotel after a prank gone wrong.
+Its said that she still shows up to work, sometimes making beds and tidying up rooms before the current—and living—hotel staff can get to them.

 Victor Hotel